Community Governance Essentials

 - Initiating and receiving homeowner correspondence

-- Overseeing building maintenance
+- Overseeing building maintenance & project

 - Conducting inspections